r7uaz0n/jekyll-now/_posts/2017-6-29-Thursday-June-29th.md

 [thimble](https://thimble.mozilla.org/en-US/) - an online code editor that makes it easy to create and publish your own web pages while learning HTML, CSS & JavaScript.

+- Now need to get back to working on the Firebase issues.

 ## My next goals: